brian32768/corona_collector/README.md

 ## Set up environment

+THere is no longer any need to clone ESRI's arcgispro environment, the requirements.txt file pulls what is needed from conda forge.

+   conda create --name covid
+   conda activate covid
-   conda create --name covid --clone arcgispro-py3-vscode conda install --file requirements.txt
+   conda install -c esri --file requirements.txt

+You have to put a portal user and password into .env

+   cp sample.env .env

+You have to create a suitable feature class as the target for output.
+I did this in the catalog in ArcGISPro and then published it to my Portal.

 ## Run

    python main.py

-This will generate a new cases.json file and store the data into a feature class.
+This will store the data into a feature class.

 ## Deploy